qiskit-community/qiskit-summer-jam-20/README.md

 More info coming soon...

+<br></br>
-We're in the middle of planning Phase Two right now!
-If you're interested in hosting a Summer Jam in your area, [apply here](https://airtable.com/shrSYigs5jgG06ekw)
+We're in the middle of planning Phase Two right now.
+If you're interested in hosting a Summer Jam in your area, [apply here](https://airtable.com/shrSYigs5jgG06ekw)!

-All projects need to make use of Qiskit, the open source framework for quantum computing.
-See the individual webpages for full contest terms and rules.
+All projects use [Qiskit](https://qiskit.org), the open source framework for quantum computing.
+Full contest terms and rules can be found [here](https://www.hackerearth.com/challenges/hackathon/qiskit-community-summer-jam-north-carolina/rules/#rules).

 <p align="center">